dvillaj/pandas-code-snippets/README.md

     - Reading data from a Web Page / HTML
     - Reading data from a Web Service
     - Reading data from a binary format
+    - Unix command to list files in a directory
+    - Unix command to locate files into a directory
+    - Unix command to search for a text inside a file
+    - Unix command to show the content of a file
     - Writing data to Excel
     - Writing data to a JSON File
     - Writing data to a Relational Database